api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/validator.md

 }
 ```

-Alternatively command can be ran with argument `--specs-only`, which will return
+Alternatively the convertor commands can be executed the with argument
-only the converted specification.
+`--specs-only`, which will return only the converted specification.